openaustralia/morph/README.md

 ### Copyright & License

 Copyright OpenAustralia Foundation Limited 2013.
 Licensed under the Affero GPL.
+See LICENSE file for more details.

 ### Authors